staxas/transaction_system/README.md

 ##### POST /api/transactions

 Create a new transaction.
-Payload must contain *sourceUser* and *targetUser* properties (which are unique ids of user database entries) and an *amount* property.
+Payload must contain *sourceUser* and *targetUser* properties (which are unique ids of user database entries) and an *amount* property. *amount* may not be more than the current amount in the user's account.
 Returns transaction database record.

 ##### PUT /api/transactions